denoland/deno-lambda/README.md

 \*You can use a different directory by passing it as the `DENO_DIR` environment variable.

-### Prepare zip file to upload to AWS Lambda
+### DENO_DIR remapping

-Zip up the source files and `DENO_DIR`, we need to do some directory remapping since the directory lambda uses will likely differ from your `PWD`.
+Zip the source files and `DENO_DIR`.
+In order for compile artifacts to be recovered (avoiding runtime compilation) you need to do the following directory remapping:

-_Whilst this is not required including the DENO_DIR cache ensures remote files and compilation is shipped alongside your function code avoiding runtime compilation and remote fetching._

 ```
 # Compile the handler (and fetch dependencies into DENO_DIR).
 DENO_DIR=.deno_dir deno fetch hello.ts

-rm -rf .deno_dir/LAMBDA_TASK_ROOT
+# This is the "remapping" step:
 cp -R .deno_dir/gen/file/$PWD/ .deno_dir/LAMBDA_TASK_ROOT
 # Note: We do the inverse of this operation in bootstrap.